The Bankrate promise

 - Your home is located in a historic floodplain.
 If your home is located in a historic floodplain — meaning it has been flooded multiple times over the course of 100 years — you will most likely need an elevation certificate to purchase the home or flood insurance.

 - You are buying a National Flood Insurance Program (NFIP) policy.
-If you purchase flood insurance through the NFIP, an elevation certificate may be required before it will approve you for coverage.
+If you purchase flood insurance through the NFIP, an elevation certificate may be required before you can be approved for coverage.

 - The federal government is involved.
 If your home loan is going to be insured or issued by the U.S. government, an elevation certificate may be required before the loan will be approved.